rafaqz/Rasters.jl/docs/src/index.md

 The [Soil Moisture Active-Passive](https://smap.jpl.nasa.gov/) dataset provides global layers of soil moisture, temperature and other related data.

-It uses a custom format of HDF5 files, so required HDF5.jl to be available:
+It uses a custom format of HDF5 files, so requires HDF5.jl to be imported:

 ```julia
 import HDF5